slovnicki/beamer/package/README.md

 # Quick Start

-The simplest setup is achieved by using the `RoutesLocationBuilder` which yields the least amount of code.
-This is a great choice for applications with fewer navigation scenarios or with shallow page stacks, i.e. when pages are rarely stacked on top of each other.
+For most navigation scenarios, using the `RoutesLocationBuilder` is a great choice which yields the least amount of code.
+After setting up our `App` like this, we can start navigating with `Beamer.of(context).beamToNamed('/books/2')`.

 ```dart
 class MyApp extends StatelessWidget {